-Land Trust of North Alabama is excited to explore the possibility of creating a Nature Discovery Center at Monte Sano Nature Preserve.
+Land Trust of North Alabama is excited to explore the possibility of creating a Nature Discovery Center.
 The vision is to provide an approachable, inviting place for people of all ages and abilities to learn about our natural surroundings so they can better understand why conservation of our natural places is so important.

 Approachable & Inspiring for People of all Ages & Abilities

 A truly immersive experience with nature is imperative – not only for people who are comfortable being in nature but also one for those who are not.
 Our community is growing exponentially, which is exciting and terrifying.
 As we embrace the vibrancy of our economic success, we must also strive to save places that will provide for a healthy, sustainable future.
 To accomplish this, more people must become aware of the benefits our natural world provides.
 Therefore, the urgency of creating a Nature Discovery Center has become more important than ever.